blackfireio/documentation/recommendations/python/django-cached-sessions-should-be-enabled-on-production.rst

 cached sessions on production.

 A local-memory cache backend doesn't retain data long enough to be a good choice for caching session.
-More details on selecting appropiate cache backend for sessions can be found in `Using cached sessions`_ documentation.
+More details on selecting appropriate cache backend for sessions can be found in `Using cached sessions`_ documentation.

 See `Deployment Checklist for sessions`_ for more details.